jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 gemsurance
 echo 'The Gemsurance Report is in gemsurance_report.html in the root directory.'
 ```
+* The Gemsurance Report shows which gems are up to date, which are out of date, and which have known security issues and thus more urgently need to be updated.
+* Enter the command "sh git_check.sh".
+You'll find that gemsurance_report.html should be added to .gitignore, and you'll find that the app is no longer RuboCop compliant, because RuboCop examines the files in the tmp directory.

 ### .gitignore
 Add the following line to the end of .gitignore:
 ```